 It is notable that this executive order does not outright prohibit all types of mandatory vaccination policies.
 Nor does the order prohibit differential treatment of unvaccinated employees.
 For example, many employers have created additional requirements for certain individuals who are unwilling or unable to obtain a vaccine such as weekly COVID-19 testing, in-office mask requirements, and/or mandatory physical distancing, to name a few.

 It does, however, create Texas-sized exceptions to any mandatory vaccine policy by requiring exceptions for “any reason of personal conscience” and prior COVID-19 infection.
-Notably, the order does not define what is a sufficent “medical reason,” and does not specify what types of evidence of prior COVID-19 infection can be lawfully required by employers.
+Notably, the order does not define what is a sufficient “medical reason,” and does not specify what types of evidence of prior COVID-19 infection can be lawfully required by employers.

 Who is Covered by the Executive Order?